How our community works together.

 - Kidney Disease

-High blood pressure, high cholesterol, hyperthyroidism, hypothyroidism, and type 2 diabetes will not be considered pre-existing if controlled and the member has not been hospitalized for the condition in the 12 months before joining.
+High blood pressure, high cholesterol, hyperthyroidism, hypothyroidism, and type 2 diabetes will not be considered pre-existing conditions if it's controlled, and the member has not been hospitalized for the condition 12 months before enrollment.

-Sharing Requests related to a pre-existing condition are subject to the following sharing limits based on years of participation.
-Limits do not reset for that condition in future membership years.
+Sharing Requests related to a pre-existing condition are subject to the following sharing limits based on a member's years of participation.
+The limits apply per pre-existing condition and do not reset for that condition in future membership years.

 Year 1